 As the student voice and representation on campus, ASI knew that we had to do something to help to address this issue on campus.
 We are introducing an on-campus food pantry for currently enrolled students, called Cougar Pantry.
 In preparation of the pantry’s opening, we started a campaign, Bite Out Hunger, to educate the campus community about food insecurity as well as ask for our campus partners’ help in combating this issue.
 Together, our CSUSM community donated almost 600 pounds of food to get the pantry started!

 In addition to creating the Cougar Pantry, ASI will also be working with campus partners to build systems of support on campus for students in need.
 Food insecurity is merely a symptom of a much larger issue so we will continue to focus on advocacy efforts both on and off campus.

-Beginning in Spring 2018 the Cougar Pantry will be located in USU 3100A.
+The Cougar Pantry is located in USU 3100A.
 Please schedule an appointment to visit the pantry below.

 If you have questions about the Cougar Pantry, email firstname.lastname@example.org.